Tai-e/intellij-tai-e/README.md

 <!-- Plugin description -->

-The IntelliJ-Based IDEs Plugin for <a href="https://github.com/pascal-lab/Tai-e">Tai-e</a> (a static analysis framework for Java).
+The Intellij-IDEA Plugin for <a href="https://github.com/pascal-lab/Tai-e">Tai-e</a> (a static analysis framework for Java).

 ## Features